Skip to Content

 The chores covered on the maintenance page are all easily undertaken by the beginner DIY repair guy or gal, which I’ve briefly outlined below.

-Battery maintenance – Batteries don’t require much in the way of maintenance so long as you use your vehicle regularly.
+Battery maintenance & replacement – Batteries don’t require much maintenance, as long as you use your vehicle regularly.
+Battery terminals do need cleaning from time to time.
 The battery is, as you know, charged by the engine’s alternator when the engine is running.

-Brake fluid check – Brake fluid doesn’t require much maintenance; we check the levels and change the brake fluid every 2 to 3 years as per our manufacturer’s specs.
+Brake fluid check – Brake fluid doesn’t require much maintenance; we check the level and replace it every 3 years per our manufacturer’s specs.

 Brakes are serious business and do require a good amount of maintenance.